Map-A-Droid/MAD-docs/installation/manual.rst

 - A server/computer running Linux.
 RaspberryPis do work, but aren't recommended
 - A 64-bit CPU for MAD is also highly recommended since some optional parts of MAD do require to run on 64-bit.
 It does have a fallback for 32-bit CPUs though
 - MariaDB server
-- Python 3.6 (or higher) and Python's package manager command line tool :code:`pip`.
-Current tested and working versions are 3.6, 3.7 and 3.8.
+- Python 3.8 or 3.8 and Python's package manager command line tool :code:`pip`.
+3.9 is currently not supported!
 - Use a :code:`virtualenv` to install dependencies.
 Have a look at `this <https://docs.python.org/3/tutorial/venv.html>`_ and `this <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_ if you're new to :code:`virtualenv`

 .. _sec_manual_system_prep: